-If you are going to use your scale or meter commercially, then you may need to license your scale or meter.
+If you are going to use your scale or meter commercially, then you may need a license.

 If you own a scale and buy, sell, or trade it is likely that Oregon law requires the scale to be licensed by the Oregon Department of Agriculture (ODA).